otatebe/mochi-container/README.md

 The workspace in a container is ~/workspace, which is shared among all containers.

-This directory also includes sample programs in Mochi-Margo, and CMakeLists.txt.
+This directory also includes sample programs in Mochi-Margo.

 ## Prerequisites for Windows